compilers-course-materials/starter-adder/README.md

 te : string -> string -> string -> OUnit.test
 ```

-The first string given to `te` is a test name, followed by a program in
+The first string given to `te` (test-error) is a test name, followed by a
-concrete syntax to compile and evaluate, followed by a string that is a
+program in concrete syntax to compile and evaluate, followed by a string that
-_substring of the expected error message_.
-For example, in the starter code
+is a _substring of the expected error message_.
+For example, in the starter
-there is a test that fails with the substring `"not yet"`, because the `Let`
+code there is a test that fails with the substring `"not yet"`, because the
-case fails with an exception that mentions it is `"not yet implemented"`.
-You
+`Let` case fails with an exception that mentions it is `"not yet
-_should_ use this helper to explicitly test for the two error cases mentioned
+implemented"`.
+You _should_ use this helper to explicitly test for the two
-above, by raising a distinct string with `failwith` in the compiler.
+error cases mentioned above, by raising a distinct string with `failwith` in
+the compiler.

 Both of these functions store the assembly file your compiler generated in the
 `output/` directory, with the name of the test suffixed by `.s`, if it was